blz349/neanderthal_introgression/extreme_response/README.md

 &nbsp;

     plot_nedelec_eQTLs.ipynb
 This code plots the expression data from African and European individuals for Nedelec condition-specific eQTLs for which the same variant has also been identified as a Neanderthal-introgressed SNP.
 Gene expression levels were compared between African and European individuals via a two-sided T-test.
 Plots were divided by the 3 experimental conditions: *Listeria*-infected, *Salmonella*-infected and Non-infected.
+&nbsp;

+    neanderthal_recomputed_fairfax_overlap.md
+This document contains code for determining the overlap between Neanderthal-introgressed SNPs (from Dannemann *et al.* and Simonti *et al.*) recomputed Fairfax *et al.* eQTLs from the EMBL-EBI eQTL catalogue.
+Overlapping eQTLs were filtered for p < 10<sup>-8</sup> and saved as CSV format (coordinates in GRCh38) under: `/well/jknight/shiyao/data/extreme_response/EMBL_recomputed/overlap_all_filtered.csv/`.
+Genes associated with the eQTLs were extracted and saved as text files under: `/well/jknight/shiyao/data/extreme_response/EMBL_recomputed/genes_cleaned_*.txt`.

 ---